MelSumner/a11y-automation/details/button-link-text.md

 TBD

 ### Manual Test
-Check the page for the presence of links or buttons that have "more" or "read more" as the text.
+Check the page for the presence of links or buttons that have "more", "read more", or similarly not meaningful text.